dhcai21/RVHaplo/README.md

     -e  | --error_rate FLOAT :         Sequencing error rate. (default: 0.1)
     -s  | --signi_level FLOAT :        Significance level for binomial tests. (default: 0.05)
-    -c  | --cond_pro FLOAT :           A threshold for the maximum conditional probability of a SNV site. (default: 0.65) -f  | --fre_snv :                  The most dominant base' frequency at to-be-verified sites should >= fre_snv. (default: 0.80)
+    -c  | --cond_pro FLOAT :           A threshold for the maximum conditional probability of a SNV site. (default: 0.65) -f  | --fre_snv :                  The most dominant base' frequency at a to-be-verified site should >= fre_snv. (default: 0.80)
-    -n1 | --num_read_1 INT :           Minimum # of reads for marginal probability. (default: 10)
+    -n1 | --num_read_1 INT :           Minimum # of reads for calculating the conditional probability given one conditional site. (default: 10)
-    -n2 | --num_read_2 INT :           Minimum # of reads for conditional probability. (default: 5)
+    -n2 | --num_read_2 INT :           Minimum # of reads for calculating the conditional probability given more than one conditional sites. (default: 5)
-    -g  | --gap INT :                  Minimum length of gap between SNV sites for conditional probability. (default: 15) -s  | --smallest_snv INT :         Minimum # of SNV sites for haplotype construction. (default: 20) -or | --overlap_read INT :         Minimum length of overlap between two reads in the read graph. (default: 5) -wr | --weight_read FLOAT :        Minimum weights of edges in the read graph. (default: 0.8) -m  | --mcl_inflaction FLOAT :     Inflaction of MCL algorithm. (default:2) -l  | --lar_cluster INT :          A threshold to seperate clusters into two groups by sizes of clusters. (default: 50) -oc | --overlap_cluster INT :      A parameter related to the minimum overlap between consensus sequences. (default: 10) -d  | --depth INT :                Depth limitation for consensus sequences generated from clusters. (default: 5) -wc | --weight_cluster FLOAT :     Minimum weights between clusters in the hierarchical clustering (default: 0.8) -a  | --abundance FLOAT :          Minimum abundance for filtering haplotypes (default: 0.005)
+    -g  | --gap INT :                  Minimum length of gap between SNV sites for calculating the conditional probability. (default: 15)
+    -s  | --smallest_snv INT :         Minimum # of SNV sites for haplotype construction. (default: 20)
+    -or | --overlap_read INT :         Minimum length of overlap for creating edges between two read in the read graph. (default: 5)
+    -wr | --weight_read FLOAT :        Minimum weights of edges in the read graph. (default: 0.8) -m  | --mcl_inflaction FLOAT :     Inflaction of MCL algorithm. (default:2)
+    -l  | --lar_cluster INT :          A threshold for seperating clusters into two groups based on sizes of clusters. (default: 50)
+    -oc | --overlap_cluster INT :      A parameter related to the minimum overlap between consensus sequences of clusters. (default: 10)
+    -d  | --depth INT :                Depth limitation for consensus sequences generated from clusters. (default: 5) -wc | --weight_cluster FLOAT :     Minimum weights between clusters in the hierarchical clustering (default: 0.8) -a  | --abundance FLOAT :          A threshold for filtering low-abundance haplotypes. (default: 0.005)
 ```
 ##### -e  | --error_rate
 The sequencing error rate here can be roughly estimated.
 It will not significantly change the result for the bias between it and the ground truth.
 And we use 0.1 as the general sequencing error rate for TGS data.